-Published by Jared St. Jean on Tue, 21/05/2013 - 6:02pm
+Published by admin on Tue, 21/05/2013 - 6:02pm

 The new Kinect will be a huge component of Microsoft's XBOX One.
 No word yet on whether or not a "Kinect for Windows" edition is in the works but I figure it's safe to assume it will be released some point down the line.